 Just beyond the east end of downtown, the large Bay View B&B is at the edge of the marina and includes the Coffee House Beanery.

 Quiet Bogan Lane Inn, under the East Bluff, has four rooms, three with shared baths.
 Across the street, Pine Cottage is an old hotel with modestly priced rooms, many with shared bath.
 Both have pleasant porches and include a continental breakfast.

 At the end of the east residential section, Mission Point Resort is a sprawling newer complex that faces a large open area and the lake.

-The most luxurious place to stay is the Grand Hotel on the West Bluff, where standard rooms go for $310 per person, including breakfast and dinner, plus 19.5 percent service charge, plus 6 percent state tax on top of that, plus the 2 percent island assessment, plus $7.50 per person baggage handling, plus the taxi to get there.
+The most luxurious place to stay is the Grand Hotel on the West Bluff, where standard rooms go for more than $300 per person, including breakfast and dinner, plus 19.5 percent service charge, plus 6 percent state tax on top of that, plus the 2 percent island assessment, plus $7.50 per person baggage handling, plus the taxi to get there.

 However, it often offers specials early and late in the season.
 It opens in early May and closes in late October.